wayneeseguin/gw-git-worktree/README.md

-# Git Worktree Switcher :zap:
+# `gw` - Git Worktree

-A high-performance Git worktree management tool that combines fast switching with complete Git worktree command support.
-Built in modern Perl with comprehensive shell integration.
+A Git worktree management tool that combines fast switching with complete Git worktree command support.
+Built in Perl with comprehensive shell integration.

-Original inspiration was git-worktree-switcher by Yankee Maharjan, but this is a complete ground-up rewrite with a focus on testability, and features.
+Credit: Original inspiration was git-worktree-switcher by Yankee Maharjan.
+This is a complete ground-up rewrite with a focus on testability, feature support, shell integration.

 ## Features